dinhthong/product_serials_manager/readme.md

 Query the SQL database and show it as table in Tkinter GUI.

 ## 16h04
-display correct column name by featching table's description.
-Login into -> Select table to work with -> Show update column names accordingly.
+- display correct column name by featching table's description. -> done Login into -> Select table to work with -> Show update column names accordingly.
 - Add refresh table button.
 (It can updated from the Internet), there maybe conflict when updating table ... when it's connected to a network.
 -> Currently it can't be done unless we close the app and run it again.